-\paragraph{Settings of VPN generator $G_{\bm \theta}$} The VPN generator intends to generate Gaussian $\pi$-noise which is formally presented in Section \ref{section_gaussian}.
+\textbf{Settings of VPN generator $G_{\bm \theta}$:} The VPN generator intends to generate Gaussian $\pi$-noise which is formally presented in Section \ref{section_gaussian}.
 The Gaussian generator $G_{\bm \theta}$ consists of two parts, sampling and parameter learning (denoted by $f_{\theta}$). $f_{\bm \theta}$ is also testified with both shallow and deep network, DNN3 and ResNet18.
 Similarly, DNN3 denotes a 3-layer MLP of the form $d$-1024-1024-$d$.
 Remark that the neuron number of the last layer is reduced from $d^2+d$ to $d$ owing to the assumption of the zero mean ($\bm \mu=0$) and the uncorrelated variance ($\bm \Sigma \in \mathbb{D}^d$).

-\paragraph{Ablation Settings} To testify whether the VPN generator works, we train the base model without any augmentation on three datasets under the same settings, which is denoted by \textit{Baseline}.
+\textbf{Ablation Settings:} To testify whether the VPN generator works, we train the base model without any augmentations on three datasets under the same settings, which is denoted by \textit{Baseline}.
 We also train the base models with the standard Gaussian noise, to validate whether the random Gaussian noise would lead to the same performance improvement.
 Specifically speaking, we randomly select $10\%$ pixels and add standard Gaussian noise to them for every image.
 The corresponding results are denoted by \textit{Random}.
 To alleviate the impact of randomness, the corresponding results are the averaged result over 5 individual experiments.
-We also test the prediction accuracy of base models, which are trained with generators, without feeding noise.
+We also report the accuracy of base models, which are trained with generators, without feeding noise.
 The results are denoted by \textit{No Noise}.

-\paragraph{Hyperparameters} Since how to tune the base model is not the core purpose of this paper, we simply set the number of epochs as 40 on all datasets.
+\textbf{Hyperparameters:} Since how to tune the base model is \textit{not the core purpose} of this paper, we simply set the number of epochs as 40 for shallow models and 100 for ResNet.
 The learning rate is 0.001.
 To feed both $\bm x$ and $y$ to the generator, we process them by $\hat{\bm x} = \bm x + \gamma \cdot y$ where $y$ is encoded as the class index starting from 0 and $\gamma = 0.01 \times 1 / |\mathcal{Y}|$.
-On Fashion-MNIST and CIFAR-10, a batch size of 256 is used.
+On Fashion-MNIST and CIFAR-10, a batch size is set as 256.
 On Tiny ImageNet, the batch size is set as 128 to prevent the OOM exception.
 Another hyperparameter is the noise size $m$, the number of sampling noise during training.
 For the sake of training efficiency, we use $m=1$ on all datasets.
-Therefore, we can run all codes on an NVIDIA GeForce RTX 3090Ti GPU.
-The source code is implemented under PyTorch 1.10.0 and provided in supplementary materials.
+We run all codes on an NVIDIA GeForce RTX 3090Ti GPU.
+The source code will be released after the formal publication.